|Page 1 of 43:|| |

 the heist gone wrong?
 I guess not, for the time being.

-I won't even start with the gratuitous work-out scene where Ben shows us his six-pack...that's Sly-land already, where he creates opportunities for himself, like Rocky.
+I won't even start with the gratuitous work-out scene where Ben shows us his six-pack...talk about gratuitous.
 Also, there are some f-word written to a small piece of paper jokes, the guys in the last row will laugh at for sure.
 Real brain puzzlers.
 Acting, on Ben's part is no surprise.
 He walks around frown-mouthed and thinks he is in character.
 Pityfull.
 Hamm does not have another persona outside Mad Men, and should stick to TV, in my opinion.
 Direction-I especially enjoyed the shaky close-up camera work during the action sequences, to create dynamism, no doubt Ben must have thought to himself.

 Altogether a plot-holes filled rip-off, and not a good one at that, either.